Pirates vs. Rays Player Props Betting Odds

-Those looking to place a player prop wager can find odds for Randy Arozarena, Bryan Reynolds and others in the Tampa Bay Rays-Pittsburgh Pirates matchup at Tropicana Field on Wednesday at 6:40 PM ET.
+Oddsmakers have listed player props for Wander Franco, Bryan Reynolds and others when the Tampa Bay Rays host the Pittsburgh Pirates at Tropicana Field on Thursday at 1:10 PM ET.

 Bet on this matchup or its props with DraftKings!